Industrial Food Freeze Dryer Guide

 Vacuum Stability

-The vacuum system should reach and maintain the required pressure during sublimation.
+Likewise, the vacuum system should reach and maintain the required pressure during sublimation.
 Although fast vacuum-down speed is helpful, stability during drying is more important.

 • Review pump group configuration.